 Welcome to Year 11

 This year is the formal journey to achieve GCSE and/or BTEC qualifications.
-The final Year 11 GCSE exams are months away and students should have a positive frame of mind in order to enhance their chances of success.
 It is extremely important that they complete all work set by subject teachers.
 These are not optional.
-Controlled assessments (course work completed in school under exam conditions), all of which count towards their final GCSE grades are not negotiable.
+Non-examination assessments (NEA’s) count towards their final GCSE grades and are not negotiable.
 Students must actively embrace the work given and their lessons in order to learn and achieve.

-The vision of the Year 11 team is to develop all students to aspire to be their best with the knowledge that they have the full support of the year team and their parents/carer.
+The vision of the Year 11 team is to encourage and develop all students to fulfill their potential with the knowledge that they have the full support of the year team and their parents/carer.
 In school, we aim to nurture students towards success and support them at every opportunity to enhance their learning.
-We instil British values during PSCHE to prepare them for careers beyond their time as a student.
+We instill British values during PSCHE to prepare them for careers beyond their time as a student.
 We value their experiences and adapt to every child to support progress.